ahadb/joy-of-javascript/README.md

 # The Joy of JavaScript

-This premise of this repository is simply for budding developers who are looking for a good resource to get up to speed *quickly with modern day JavaScript and have a working knowledge of market and industry standards.
-It's in the beginning stages at this point, but with alot of work it should emerge as a great reference for people to learn and be inspired by.
-There will also be a useful section where we can learn by example, which is the best way to actually learn a new language (depending on your learning style) as well as a signal section where you can keep up-to-date with the language from the vibrant community.
+This premise of this repository is simply for budding developers who are looking for "an easy to digest" way to learn modern day JavaScript and have a solid working knowledge of market and industry standards.
+It's in the beginning stages at this point, but with alot of work it should emerge as a reference with byte-sized easy to swallow and digest information.

+I loathe monolithic learning mechanisms and that was the inspiration and vision behind creating this repository.
+I opine that it's easier to retain information in simple and clear doses.
+As you're starting out, don't be too hard on yourself (others might oppose your style of learning, don't listen to them) and learn incrementally.

+There will also be a useful section where we can learn by example, which is the best way to actually learn a new language as well as a signal section where you can keep up-to-date with the language from the vibrant community.

 Best part is that this side project will keep on growing as the language evolves and programmers from all walks start taking JavaScript more seriously.
-For the newbie this is a great language to start learning how to program as your can start doing cool stuff relatively quickly as your work unfolds in front of your eyes.
+For the newbie this is a great language to start learning how to program as your can start doing cool stuff relatively quickly as the fruits of your labor unfolds in front of your eyes.

 # Table of Contents